-professional nursing standards and scope of practice while collaborating in partnership with Medical and Non-Medical leaders in the development of program-specific strategies, goals, policies and standards of care.
-The Department incorporates a multinational workforce of almost 4,000 personnel comprising of professional nurses, para-nursing, auxiliary and support staff.
+professional nursing standards and scope of practice.
+It collaborates with Medical and Non-Medical leaders to develop program-specific strategies, goals, policies, and standards of care.
+The Department incorporates a multinational workforce of almost 4,000 personnel comprising professional nurses, para-nursing, auxiliary, and support staff.
 Additionally, it provides professional oversight to Nurses who work in other departments.

-NS, CR’s internal organizational structure is flattened deliberately to facilitate clear, expedient and open communication between the bedside clinical staff and patients, with those in Nursing Services leadership positions.
+NS, CR’s internal organizational structure is flattened deliberately to facilitate clear, expedient, and open communication between the bedside clinical staff and patients, with those in Nursing Services leadership positions.

-The Nursing Executive Committee drives Nursing Services strategy, sets standards of nursing care, and monitors and actions data pertinent to Nursing-sensitive components of care delivery, operational efficiency, patient satisfaction, Nursing Saudization and staff recruitment and retention.
-Sub-committees are established which include frontline clinical bedside experts.
+The Nursing Executive Committee drives Nursing Services strategy, sets standards of nursing care, and monitors and actions data pertinent to Nursing-sensitive components of care delivery, operational efficiency, patient satisfaction, Nursing Saudization, and staff recruitment and retention.
+Sub-committees are established, which include frontline clinical bedside experts.

 Nursing Services educational activities are accredited by the California Board of Nursing for Continuing Education.
 Specialized and sub-specialized professional nursing programs and skill enhancement courses are provided, in addition to training programs for para-nursing and support staff.
-Nursing Clinical Teaching Units and cross appointments have been established to support the clinical placement requirements of the King Saud Bin Abdulaziz University, College of Nursing BSN curriculums.
+Nursing Clinical Teaching Units and cross-appointments have been established to support the clinical placement requirements of the King Saud Bin Abdulaziz University, College of Nursing BSN curriculums.